There was an error with your log in

 All participants must complete a liability waiver, which is sent to participants upon booking and must be completed online or in paper form before the trip date.

 • To get to Chamonix, most people fly into Geneva International Airport (GVA), one hour away.
 Once you arrive, there are several ways to reach your destination, including public transport.
-Looking to make the airport transfer hassle-free?
-Check out Mountain Drop-Offs—they provide door-to-door service in their comfy and spacious shuttles.
+Looking to make airport transfers hassle-free?
+Check out Mountain Drop Offs—they provide door-to-door service in their comfy and spacious shuttles.
+Use the code 57HCHX to get a 5% discount!

 Once you and your guide agree on the details of your itinerary, your guide will suggest the best place to meet.
 Most likely it will be the Moö Bar on day 0 or Aiguille du Midi on day 1.
 The guide will choose the appropriate terrain dependent on conditions and the ability of the group.